EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 On a AED 1.5M mortgage a good broker can save AED 20,000 to AED 40,000 in the first five years.
 How brokers are paid, what concessions they unlock, RERA regulation, and the five questions to ask before signing.

-By David Chen · 9 min read Read article →
+By the Editorial Team · 9 min read Read article →

-Standard Chartered conventional at 3.78%, Dubai Islamic Bank Islamic at 3.90%.
-Top-5 products ranked by total cost, with profile-by-profile recommendations for salaried expats, self-employed, UAE nationals and non-residents.
+Sharjah Islamic Bank Islamic at 3.75%, Emirates NBD conventional at 3.89%.
+Top-5 products ranked on rate and total cost, with profile-by-profile recommendations for salaried expats, self-employed, UAE nationals and non-residents.

-By David Chen · 10 min read Read article →
+By the Editorial Team · 10 min read Read article →

 Rent or buy in Dubai?
 The 2026 comparison with real numbers